-This recipe is free of refined sugar, gluten and dairy.
+This recipe is free of refined sugar, gluten and dairy AND they still taste and feel like a decadent truffle!
 They’re made with a combination of cacao powder, dates and prunes (or you can call them “dried plums” if “prunes” make you think of your grandmother).
 Cacao powder is a pure form of cocoa powder, as it’s cold-pressed.
 This type of processing helps retain the nutrients.
 Cocoa powder is roasted at a high temperature, meaning the health properties are decreased.
-If you can’t find raw cacao powder, opt for an organic and unsweetened cocoa powder.
+If you can’t find raw cacao powder like this, opt for an organic and unsweetened cocoa powder.
 It’s important to use really good ingredients because there are only 5 total.
 Therefore, quality really makes a significant difference in flavor.

 Health Benefits of Cacao Powder

 - Contains antioxidants, including flavanols and polyphenols

 - Rich source of dietary fiber and minerals, such as magnesium and potassium

 - Helps release certain neurotransmitters that produce feelings of positivity and love